 Income is fairly predictable, Future Costs are not.

 |Balancing the Books|

 Get Started.
-The two quickest ways to induce large numbers of people to create Health Savings Accounts would be to add a permanent rollover feature to Flexible Spending Accounts, which currently contain a use-it-or-lose it feature.
+The two quickest ways to induce large numbers of people to create Health Savings Accounts would be to add a permanent rollover feature to Flexible Spending Accounts, which currently contain a use-it-or-lose-it feature.
 Because of the cost to employers, it would be a useful opportunity to remind them of the inequity they have enjoyed from seventy years of Henry Kaiser tax exemption.
-And the second accelerant would be to eliminate the income tax discrimination against it, by allowing health insurance premiums to be qualify for purchase by Health Savings Accounts, and thus to become tax-deductible like almost everybody else's health insurance.
+And the second accelerant would be to eliminate the income tax discrimination against it, by allowing health insurance premiums to qualify for purchase by Health Savings Accounts, and thus to become tax-deductible like almost everybody else's health insurance.